Maria Zubova: Performance career

 Along with her compositional career, she was widely known for being a highly skilled folk-song performer, often performing at parties and salons to high praise.
-The Russian folklorist Mikhail Nikolaevich Makarov (1785-1847) said she was, "the best singer in the early reign of Catherine II."
+The Russian folklorist Mikhail Nikolaevich Makarov (1785–1847) said she was, "the best singer in the early reign of Catherine II."
 Her musical talent was steeped in the Italian style and participated in the 18th-century convention of ornamentation and melodic improvisation while performing, as per the custom during the Baroque period.
 This style was known as "figured singing," with the focus on dexterous movement and emotional fervanices all the while retaining a cool demeanor and composed vibrancy a quintessentiality of Zubova's singing style.

 Personality and death

-Natalia Kirillovna Zagryazhskaya (1747-1837), a lady in waiting to Catherine II and close acquaintance of Pushkin, called Zubova "an intelligent and amiable woman", akin to the behavioral style of "Monsieur Morte," the Marquise de Merteuil and hero of the novel Les Liaisons dangereuses by Choderlos de Laclos.
+Natalia Kirillovna Zagryazhskaya (1747–1837), a lady in waiting to Catherine II and close acquaintance of Pushkin, called Zubova "an intelligent and amiable woman", akin to the behavioral style of "Monsieur Morte," the Marquise de Merteuil and hero of the novel Les Liaisons dangereuses by Choderlos de Laclos.

-On October 9, 1799, Count Fyodor Vasilievich Rostopchin (1763-1826) and Count Semyon Vorontsov (1744-1832) notified Zubova's relatives that she had suddenly died after suffering a stroke during a card game with friends.
+On October 9, 1799, Count Fyodor Vasilievich Rostopchin (1763–1826) and Count Semyon Vorontsov (1744–1832) notified Zubova's relatives that she had suddenly died following a stroke during a card game with friends.